-Join our resident BBQ expert throughout the weekend for a jam packed timetable of BBQ Master-classes.
+Join our resident BBQ expert throughout the weekend at Margam Park for a jam packed timetable of BBQ Master-classes.
 Follow BBQ Ben's expert tips and recipes and he'll get you all set to be King (or Queen!) of your own BBQ!

 Try this class to learn the tastiest bbq seafood recipes with perfect cooking every time.
 It's a fun thing to do at home as you'll learn a new skill and get a yummy reward.